microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/README.md

 ### Challenges 3-8: Choose Your Own Adventure

 Challenges 3 through 8 do not build on each other.
-You may "chooose your own adventure" once Challenge 2 is completed and focus on only the Challenges that are a priority for your organization.
+You may "choose your own adventure" once Challenge 2 is completed and focus on only the Challenges that are a priority for your organization.

 ## Repository Contents